DavidLemayian/docs.globaleaks.org/CustomizationGuide.rst

    The information in the following could be obsolete, not aligned with current features of the software.

-Basic Customization Guide
+Basic customization guide
 -------------------------

-The **Basic Customization Guide** enables you to customize all the most important features of the application, like for example:
+The **basic customization guide** enables you to customize all the most important features of the application, like for example:

 - Interface texts;
 - the look and feel (CSS, Fonts, Logos, Background)